hgdz21/i-ask/README.md

 # i-ask
-i-Ask is A Chatbot can ask him any think you want, This's just the front-end Programming using "HTML & CSS & JS"
+i-Ask is A Chatbot can ask him any think you want, This's just the front-end of the Chatbot using "HTML & CSS & JS"

 ![Sample Image](1.png)